tmux-python/tmuxp/docs/configuration/examples.md

 ## Short hand / inline style

-tmuxp has a short-hand syntax to for those who wish to keep their configs punctual.
+tmuxp has a short-hand syntax to for those who wish to keep their workspace punctual.

 ::::{sidebar} short hand